-Below is a list of useful reference books.
-For each book I’ve provided a brief summary of its contents followed by my relevant insights on the major issues and topics.
+Below is a list of useful reference books, most of which I own and all of which I’ve read.
+For each book I’ve provided a very brief summary of its contents followed by my personal insights on the major topics and issues covered within.

 Evolution and Biology